 Jyoti Ma is an internationally renowned spiritual teacher.
 She has devoted her life to bringing unity to the planet by facilitating the development of alliances between individuals who are the guardians of indigenous culture and traditional medicine ways.
 Through this work, collaborative relationships with organizations that are focused on economic, social and environmental solutions have developed, creatively addressing the global challenges of our times.

-A trained herbalist with deep indigenous roots, Xochiti (So-chil) Asho is a wise facilitator of economic projects because she 'aligns' them with the heartbeat of Mother Earth.
+Xochiti (So-chil) Ashe is a trained herbalist with deep indigenous roots.
 Initiated at the age of sixteen in her Peruvian healing traditions, she has been a conduit for sacred medicines and herbs for twenty years.
 She works with transformational cacao and mushroom ceremonies in Mexico, especially attending to generational trauma.

 Millana is a leading voice in wellness and a trusted source to a diverse global community of clients.
 As a woman of color with Afro-Latina/Panamanian, mid-western and British roots she speaks to an audience as diverse as her background.
 As a wellness entrepreneur and healer she has carved out a unique and modern path for her mission of deep healing and connection for everyone, everywhere.

 Justin Boreta is a member of The Glitch Mob, a beat-driven electronic group that has been touring for more than a decade performing around the world at festivals including: Coachella, Burning Man, Lollapolooza, Reading & Leeds and Bonnaroo.
 Boreta has collaborated with the spiritual teacher Ram Dass and Alan Watts on guided meditations and was recently nominated for a 2021 Grammy for Best New Age Album.